shakfu/cyfaust/scripts/README.md

 # cyfaust scripts

-This folder contains some python and shell scripts which may be required triggered by the Makefile, used for testing, or created to be run on a one-off basis.
+This folder contains some python and shell scripts which may be run directly or triggered by the Makefile.

 ## Required

-- `manage.py`: main cross-platform cyfaust project mgmt script which can used directly or called by the `Makefile` frontend and the github workflwos.
+- `manage.py`: main cross-platform cyfaust project mgmt script which can be used directly or called by the `Makefile` frontend in the case of macos and linux as well as the github workflows.

 	```bash
 	% ./scripts/manage.py --help